10 Things To Do in Dubrovnik Croatia: Medieval Wine Tasting and More

 Best Things To Do in and Around Dubrovnik Croatia | Winetraveler.com

 Croatian wines, especially those cultivated in the Peljesac Peninsula, are rarely exported, so the best way to sample them is within the country.
-Inside the city’s ancient walls, weave through the cobbled streets up to Malvasija Wine Bar, where you can taste varieties along to jazz music while nibbling on Croatian cheese.
+Inside the city’s ancient walls, weave through the cobbled streets up and down to any of the recommended wine bars in Dubrovnik below.
+Taste varieties along to jazz music while nibbling on Croatian cheese.
 Some of the wines offered come from spots that only 300 bottles per year, so make sure to sample some of these special and rare wines.

 The vineyards of the Peljesac Peninsula are just a short drive away from the walled city.
 Plan to explore and taste the nearby seaside region town of Ston.
 Here, you can admire the steep vineyards built on a 45-degree incline overlooking the sea, stopping to taste at wineries such as Grgic, Milos, and Marlais.